ryjones/rl-report/main/fabric-docs-i18n-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `docs/locale/es/source/_build/html/_static/doctools.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/es/source/_build/html/_static/doctools.js`: The first 7 lines do not contain the pattern(s): License.
-- `docs/locale/es/source/_build/html/_static/documentation_options.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/es/source/_build/html/_static/documentation_options.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `docs/locale/es/source/_build/html/_static/jquery-3.4.1.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/es/source/_build/html/_static/jquery-3.4.1.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `docs/locale/es/source/_build/html/_static/jquery.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `docs/locale/es/source/_build/html/_static/jquery.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `docs/locale/es/source/_build/html/_static/language_data.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/es/source/_build/html/_static/language_data.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `docs/locale/es/source/_build/html/_static/searchtools.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/es/source/_build/html/_static/searchtools.js`: The first 7 lines do not contain the pattern(s): License.
-- `docs/locale/es/source/_build/html/_static/underscore-1.3.1.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `docs/locale/es/source/_build/html/_static/underscore-1.3.1.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `docs/locale/es/source/_build/html/_static/underscore.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `docs/locale/es/source/_build/html/_static/underscore.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `docs/locale/pt_BR/source/_build/html/_static/doctools.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/pt_BR/source/_build/html/_static/doctools.js`: The first 7 lines do not contain the pattern(s): License.
-- `docs/locale/pt_BR/source/_build/html/_static/documentation_options.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/pt_BR/source/_build/html/_static/documentation_options.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `docs/locale/pt_BR/source/_build/html/_static/jquery-3.4.1.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/pt_BR/source/_build/html/_static/jquery-3.4.1.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `docs/locale/pt_BR/source/_build/html/_static/jquery.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `docs/locale/pt_BR/source/_build/html/_static/jquery.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `docs/locale/pt_BR/source/_build/html/_static/language_data.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/pt_BR/source/_build/html/_static/language_data.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `docs/locale/pt_BR/source/_build/html/_static/searchtools.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/pt_BR/source/_build/html/_static/searchtools.js`: The first 7 lines do not contain the pattern(s): License.
-- `docs/locale/pt_BR/source/_build/html/_static/underscore-1.3.1.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `docs/locale/pt_BR/source/_build/html/_static/underscore-1.3.1.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `docs/locale/pt_BR/source/_build/html/_static/underscore.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `docs/locale/pt_BR/source/_build/html/_static/underscore.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `docs/locale/es/source/_build/html/_static/js/modernizr.min.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/es/source/_build/html/_static/js/modernizr.min.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `docs/locale/es/source/_build/html/_static/js/theme.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `docs/locale/es/source/_build/html/_static/js/theme.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `docs/locale/pt_BR/source/_build/html/_static/js/modernizr.min.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `docs/locale/pt_BR/source/_build/html/_static/js/modernizr.min.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `docs/locale/pt_BR/source/_build/html/_static/js/theme.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `docs/locale/pt_BR/source/_build/html/_static/js/theme.js`: The first 7 lines do not contain the pattern(s): Copyright.

 </details>